 The down-arrow opens a selected menu.
 An additional down-arrow or up-arrow moves the selection through the menu commands.
 The right-arrow opens any existing submenus.

-Press Enter to execute the selected menu command.
+Press Enter to run the selected menu command.

-Executing a toolbar command
+Running a toolbar command

 Press F6 repeatedly until the first icon on the toolbar is selected.
-Use the right and left arrows to select an icon on a horizontal toolbar.
-Similarly, use the up and down arrows to select an icon on a vertical toolbar.
-The Home key selects the first icon on a toolbar and the End key, the last.
+Use the right and left arrows to select any icon on a horizontal toolbar.
+Similarly, use the up and down arrows to select any icon on a vertical toolbar.
+The Home key selects the first icon on a toolbar, and the End key the last.

-Press Enter to execute the selected icon.
+Press Enter to run the selected icon.
 If the selected icon normally demands a consecutive mouse action, such as inserting a rectangle, then pressing the Enter key is not sufficient: in these cases press Ctrl+Enter.

 Press Ctrl+Enter on an icon for creating a draw object.
 A draw object will be placed into the middle of the view, with a predefined size.